das-ankur/Efficient-PIC-with-Variance-Aware-Masking/README.md

 # Efficient Progressive Image Compression with Variance-aware Masking

-Pytorch implementation of the paper "**Efficient Progressive Image Compression with Variance-aware Masking**", accepted at ICIP 2025.
+Pytorch implementation of the paper "**Efficient Progressive Image Compression with Variance-aware Masking**", accepted at WACV 2025.
 This repository is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI) and [STF](https://github.com/Googolxx/STF)